JMacalinao/home-ops/README.md

 ## Hardware

+Except for the Pis, all hardware are connected through 10Gb fiber or copper networking.

 ### Main Rack

 | Hostname     | Device                | CPU                  | RAM        | Storage                                         | Operating System      | Function                                                  |